TonnyKen/IVFinalProject/README.md

 # IVFinalProject
-A project to visualize the regular pattern of email response behavior of an email user and his/her contacts.
+This is a project to visualize the regular pattern of email response behavior of an email user and his/her contacts.

 In this project.
 We use a dataset which contains the email information of a user and his/her contacts.